 Up until now, users have had to scan their files to their hard drive and then insert them into FileMaker, browsing for the file with an Open dialog – a multi-step, cumbersome process.
 With our new FileMaker solution, Snap2FM, users will now be able to scan documents into FileMaker Pro quickly and easily to streamline their workflow.

 Document management is an important, evolving portion of our space, and increased capabilities for scanning and storing files are a requirement that many more customers are asking us to fulfill.
-Snap2FM, along with the new FileMaker 12 remote storage feature dovetail well so we can now offer increased document management solutions.
+Snap2FM, along with the FileMaker remote storage feature dovetail well so we can now offer increased document management solutions.

 For more document management assistance that we love here at FullCity, check out Document Snap for ideas on how to take advantage of customized paperless workflow solutions.